The Mortal Storm: Reception

-Bosley Crowther of The New York Times called The Mortal Storm "magnificently directed and acted ... a passionate drama, struck out of the deepest tragedy, which is comforting at this time only in its exposition of heroic stoicism."
-Howard Barnes' review in the New York Herald Tribune lamented that Europe was at war by the time of the film's release: "Less than a year ago, it would have had far more dramatic and emotional impact than it has at this time. ...
+Bosley Crowther of The New York Times calls The Mortal Storm "magnificently directed and acted ... a passionate drama, struck out of the deepest tragedy, which is comforting at this time only in its exposition of heroic stoicism."
+Howard Barnes' review in the New York Herald Tribune laments that Europe was at war by the time of the film's release: "Less than a year ago, it would have had far more dramatic and emotional impact than it has at this time. ...
 It is not MGM's fault, but the timing on the making of The Mortal Storm has been extremely bad."

-A review in Variety stated: "It is not the first of the anti-Nazi pictures, but it is the most effective film exposé to date of the totalitarian idea, a slugging indictment of the political and social theories advanced by Hitler. ...
+A review in Variety states: "It is not the first of the anti-Nazi pictures, but it is the most effective film exposé to date of the totalitarian idea, a slugging indictment of the political and social theories advanced by Hitler. ...
 Performances are excellent."
-Harrison's Reports wrote: "This is the most powerful anti-Nazi picture yet produced.
-It excels in every department - that of acting, direction, production and photography."
-Film Daily wrote: "Because of its virulent exposition of Nazi methods, this film must be seen by every American ...
+Harrison's Reports writes: "This is the most powerful anti-Nazi picture yet produced.
+It excels in every department—that of acting, direction, production and photography."
+Film Daily writes: "Because of its virulent exposition of Nazi methods, this film must be seen by every American ...
 Magnificently directed by Frank Borzage, pulsating with dramatic power, and played up to the hilt by a transcendingly skillful cast, it will electrify audiences wherever it is shown."
-John Mosher of The New Yorker praised the film's story for being presented "without any theatrical nonsense" and added, "What is outstanding about Frank Borzage's direction is its restraint.
+John Mosher of The New Yorker praises the film's story for being presented "without any theatrical nonsense" and adds, "What is outstanding about Frank Borzage's direction is its restraint.
 The cruel story is told without any of the highlights of horror.
 We feel that what lies behind is worse than what we are shown."

-The Mortal Storm ranked tenth on Film Daily's year-end nationwide poll of 546 critics naming the best films of 1940.
+The Mortal Storm ranks tenth on Film Dailys year-end nationwide poll of 546 critics naming the best films of 1940.

 The film holds a 100% fresh rating on Rotten Tomatoes based on 11 reviews.